Fall River Public Library

 Fall River Atlas, 1883 : Page-by-page digital images of the Atlas of Fall River City, Massachusetts, published by Geo.
 H. Walker & Co., 1883.
 You can also download the full atlas as a PDF (note: large file size) or view more Massachusetts atlases here.

-Local History : See digital images of old postcards and photographs of Fall River, read about Fall River's history, look through old yearbooks from Durfee High School, or view yearbooks from local Catholic schools and colleges in our digital collections.
+Local History : See digital images of old photographs of Fall River, read about Fall River's history, look through old yearbooks from Durfee High School, browse our historic postcard collection, or view yearbooks from local Catholic schools and colleges in our digital collections.

 Historic local newspapers, dating back to the 19th century, are available on microfilm.
 The library has three microfilm readers and one reader/scanner that allows you to save images digitally.
 Microfilm printing is available at $.25 per page.